yazhnar/PlumaMetrics/README.md

 <script src="https://your-site.com/tracker.js" data-site-id="my-site"></script>
 ```

-That's it — no cookie banners, no configuration, no external dependencies.
+That's it, no cookie banners, no configuration, no external dependencies.

 ## 🔓 Status Code Tracking (Optional)

 By default, PlumaMetrics automatically detects 404 pages with no setup required.
 If you'd like precise status codes (403, 500, etc.) tracked too, add one of the following to your error pages:

-**Option 1 — meta tag:**
+**Option 1: meta tag:**
 ```html
 <meta name="pluma-status" content="500">
 ```

-**Option 2 — JavaScript variable, set before the tracker script loads:**
+**Option 2: JavaScript variable, set before the tracker script loads:**
 ```html
 <script>window.__PLUMA_STATUS = 500;</script>
 ```